scc-digitalhub/sdk-docs/docs/reference/runtimes/kfp.md

 ### Workflow

-The kfp runtime introduces a function of kind `kfp`.
+The KFP runtime introduces a function of kind `kfp`.

 #### Workflow parameters